Updated March 31, 2026

 - Workers' compensation is required in New Jersey for businesses with 1 or more employees; sole proprietors and partners are exempt under the provided rules.

-- New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, so lease documents should be checked before binding a policy.
+- Most commercial leases in New Jersey require proof of general liability coverage, so lease documents should be checked before binding a policy.

 - Coverage choices should be matched to the practice type, such as private practice, telehealth speech therapy, school-based SLP work, or outpatient clinic services, because professional liability needs can vary.